 - Apple Support has a Youtube channel with videos on how to use Facetime as well as other helpful features of Iphones.

 Phone calls, text messages or send letters!

 - Pick up the phone, send a text or, post a letter in the mail.

 - Disability and Chronic Illness COVID-19 Information Clearinghouse Australia

 - Or join your local community group (search your suburb or town)

-- Blind Citizens Happy Hour: keeping Australians who are blind or vision impaired connected during this period of self-isolation event.
+- Blind Citizens Happy Hour (keeping Australians who are blind or vision impaired connected during the COVID-19 pandemic)